-A classroom approach that combines the 3R’s with the 4C’s — critical thinking, communication, collaboration, and creativity — can help.
+An approach that combines the 3R’s with the 4C’s — critical thinking, communication, collaboration, and creativity — can help.
 Of the 4C’s, creativity is one of the more difficult ones to cultivate in our students.
-Use these seven ideas to develop a classroom learning environment filled with creativity.
+Use these seven ideas to develop a learning environment filled with creativity.

 Everyone has the capacity to think and act creatively… everyone.
 So first, believe you can be creative and work to cultivate creativity in yourself as a human being and as an educator.
 Second, believe that your students can all be creative too!

 Next, demonstrate to your students that you believe they should be creative, by giving them tasks that require them to think and act creativity.